StanfordLegion/regent-lang.org/tutorial/00_hello_world.md

 ## Lua Code

 Execution of a script begins in Lua.
 The code runs top-to-bottom, like a standard scripting language.
-Unlike a traditional programming language, Regent constructs can *also* be embedded in the program.
+Unlike a conventional language, Regent constructs can *also* be embedded in the program.

 Important: in most cases, Lua code cannot directly call Regent tasks.
 (The exception, `regentlib.start`, is shown below.)
 This means